umstek/handpicked/software.md

 ## Sharing mouse and keyboard among computers

 1. Mouse without Boarders: A Microsoft Garage Project.
 Shares mouse/keyboard/clipboard/drag-drop among upto 4 PCs.
 Sometimes, there's a lag and this is natural.
+(If you have a logitech mouse, you can use Logi Options+ Flow.)

 ## Code Editors